Highpoint2000/webserver-logger/README.md

 ## Configuration options:

-The following variables can be changed in the header of the script:
+The following variables can be changed in the configPlugin.json:

-    FMLIST_OM_ID = '';           // If you want to use the logbook function, enter your OM ID here, e.g., FMLIST_OM_ID = '1234'
+    FMLIST_OM_ID = '',           // If you want to use the logbook function, enter your OM ID here, e.g., FMLIST_OM_ID = '1234'
-    Screen = '';                 // Set to 'small' or 'ultrasmall' if unwanted horizontal scroll bars appear ScannerButtonView = false;   // Set to 'true' to display a button for downloading scanner file links UTCtime = true;              // Set to 'true' to log using UTC time
+    Screen = '',                 // Set to 'small' or 'ultrasmall' if unwanted horizontal scroll bars appear ScannerButtonView = false,   // Set to 'true' to display a button for downloading scanner file links UTCtime = true,              // Set to 'true' to log using UTC time updateInfo = true			// Enable or disable version check

 ## Notes: